sohelamin/aws-security-group-add-ip-action/README.md

-# AWS Security Group Add IP action
+# AWS Security Group Add IP Action

 This action will add your public ip address to your given aws security group(s) with a description.
-If any ip address already exists with the description then it will update the address.
+If any ip address already exists with the description then it will update the address instead of adding.

 ## Inputs